sack212/BasicAzureCamp/Presentation/Web/Demo.md

        strValue = (string)objValue;

 You can also use the Redis Cache to cache objects in your web app.
 For more info, see [MVC movie app with Azure Redis Cache in 15 minutes](http://azure.microsoft.com/blog/2014/06/05/mvc-movie-app-with-azure-redis-cache-in-15-minutes/).

+## Demo 7 - WebJobs

+This sample demonstrates creating a WebJob and performing operations with Microsoft Azure WebJobs SDK.
+The two functions in this example split strings into words (CountAndSplitInWords) and in characters (CharFrequency) and computes their frequencies.
+The results are stored in Azure Storage Tables.

+### Prerequisites

+1. Go to http://portal.azure.com and provision a new free Web App.
+ > Note: You can use the Web App you provisioned in the first demo here.

+### Demo
+1. Open File Explorer and navigate to the Presentation\Web\Demo3 - Web Jobs\source\WebJobs folder in the DevCamp material.
+1. Open the project in Visual Studio, enable restore packages from nuget and compile (to download all the packages required inside bin directory)
+1. Enter a storage account name and key as instructed in App.config.
+1. Right-click project, select " Publish as Azure WebJob.." and then select "run on-demand" from the dropdown.
+1. Set a connection string named AzureWebJobsDashboard in the Web App configuration in the preview portal by using the following format.

+ > DefaultEndpointsProtocol=https;AccountName=NAME;AccountKey=KEY
+1. Find the WebJob under the Web App node in Server Explorer, right-click and select run.
+1. Find the storage account in Server Explorer and show the results in queue(textinput) and table(words).
+1. Show how to run the WebJob from the Wep App's WebJob setting blade in the portal.
+Show the log of successful runs.